-Note: The discretionary bonus is determined by the board of directors having regard to the performance of the relevant director and the operating results of the Group as a whole in respect of each financial year.

-None of the directors and chief executive of the Company waived or agreed to waive any emoluments paid by the Group for the years ended 31 March 2023 and 2022.
-No emoluments were paid by the Group to any directors or the chief executive of the Company as an inducement to join or upon joining the Group, or as compensation for loss of office for the years ended 31 March 2023 and 2022.
+- (i) The discretionary bonus is determined by the board of directors having regard to the performance of the relevant director and the operating results of the Group as a whole in respect of each financial year. - (ii) Mr. Wan Ho Yin resigned as non-executive director of the Group on 1 September 2023. - (iii) Mr. Li Pui Ho was appointed as non-executive director of the Group on 1 September 2023. - (iv) None of the directors and chief executive of the Company waived or agreed to waive any emoluments paid by the Group for the years ended 31 March 2024 and 2023.
+No emoluments were paid by the Group to any directors or the chief executive of the Company as an inducement to join or upon joining the Group, or as compensation for loss of office for the years ended 31 March 2024 and 2023.

-The executive directors' emoluments shown above mainly for their services in connection with the management of the affairs of the Company and the Group.
-Emoluments of the independent non-executive directors and non-executive director shown above were for their services as directors of the Company.
+The executive directors' emoluments shown above are for their services in connection with the management of the affairs of the Company and the Group.
+Emoluments of the independent non-executive directors and non-executive director shown above are for their services as directors of the Company.